cyrilondon/rover-project/README.md

 More precisely, when for example the `Rover` has just received a `Command` and is ready to publish the corresponding `Domain Event`, we set the rover's current version attribute into the `Event` via the object [RoverIdentifierDto](src/main/java/com/game/domain/model/entity/rover/RoverIdentifierDto.java).

-For example, when the Rover is publishing a `RoverTurnedEvent`, its roverId property is populated via the rover id and its current version.
+For example, when the Rover is publishing a `RoverTurnedEvent`, its `roverId` property is populated via the rover identifier along with its current version.

  ```java